HL-Resistance/hlresistance-preview/CONTRIBUTING.md

 #### The Push button
 ![Push button](https://cdn.discordapp.com/attachments/723876866523529276/724190612382941215/unknown.png)

 When you have committed your files and are ready to push it to GitHub you can push this button.
+It'll show a number depending on how many commits you are pushing.

 #### The Checkout button
 ![Checkout button](https://cdn.discordapp.com/attachments/723876866523529276/724194180683006022/unknown.png)